muammar/muammar.github.io.old/content/home/experience.md

     date_start: '2010-05-10'
     date_end: '2001-10-01'
     description: |2-
-        My dissertation was titled: "Determination of the linear and nonlinear optical properties of the nitrogenous bases of DNA, RNA and their respective tautomers."
+        My dissertation was titled: "Determination of the Linear and Nonlinear Optical Properties of the Nitrogenous Bases of DNA, RNA and their respective tautomers."
 ---